Section alert

 Automatically focus on mount

-boolean prop to automatically handle the focusing.
+boolean prop automatically handles the focus management.

-() => { const [showAlert, setShowAlert] = React.useState(false); return ( <Stack gap={2}> <Button alignSelf="start" onClick={() => setShowAlert((prevShowAlert) => !prevShowAlert)} > Toggle alert </Button> {showAlert && ( <SectionAlert focusOnMount title="Something went wrong" tone="error"> <Text as="p">There was an error submitting the application.</Text> </SectionAlert> )} </Stack> ); };
+() => { const [showAlert, setShowAlert] = React.useState(false); return ( <Stack gap={2}> <Button alignSelf="start" onClick={() => setShowAlert((prevShowAlert) => !prevShowAlert)} > Toggle alert </Button> {showAlert && ( <SectionAlert focusOnMount title="Something went wrong" tone="errorHigh" > <Text as="p">There was an error submitting the application.</Text> </SectionAlert> )} </Stack> ); };

 Automatically focus on update

-Press the "Toggle alert" button below to mount/unmount the alert.
-Notice that each time the alert is mounted and subsequently updated it will be focused.
-Here we use the focusOnUpdate
+Press the “Toggle alert” button below to mount/unmount the alert.
+The alert is focused each time it is mounted and its content is subsequently updated.
+The focusOnUpdate

-() => { const availableErrors = [ 'Full name must not be empty.', 'Email must not be empty.', ]; const [errors, setErrors] = React.useState([]); return ( <Stack gap={2}> <Button alignSelf="start" onClick={() => // Here we mock the updating of errors in our list setErrors((prevErrors) => availableErrors .toReversed() .slice( availableErrors.length - prevErrors.length - 1, availableErrors.length - prevErrors.length + 1 ) .reverse() ) } > Update alert content </Button> {!!errors.length && ( <SectionAlert focusOnUpdate={errors} title="Something went wrong" tone="error" > <UnorderedList> {errors.map((text) => ( <ListItem key={text}> <Text as="p">{text}</Text> </ListItem> ))} </UnorderedList> </SectionAlert> )} </Stack> ); };
+() => { const availableErrors = [ 'Full name must not be empty.', 'Email must not be empty.', ]; const [errors, setErrors] = React.useState([]); return ( <Stack gap={2}> <Button alignSelf="start" onClick={() => // Here we mock the updating of errors in our list setErrors((prevErrors) => availableErrors .toReversed() .slice( availableErrors.length - prevErrors.length - 1, availableErrors.length - prevErrors.length + 1 ) .reverse() ) } > Update alert content </Button> {!!errors.length && ( <SectionAlert focusOnUpdate={errors} title="Something went wrong" tone="errorHigh" > <UnorderedList> {errors.map((text) => ( <ListItem key={text}> <Text as="p">{text}</Text> </ListItem> ))} </UnorderedList> </SectionAlert> )} </Stack> ); };

 Manually set focus